Aimable Duperouzel: Western Australia

 In 1871 Duperouzel made an application for a tillage lease of 100 acres at Qualen, southwest of York.
-It was rare for an expiree to save enough to purchase land.
-So much so that it merited mention in Janet Millett's book, An Australian Parsonage;A benevolent person whom we know proposed the establishment of a savings’ bank for the shepherds, and endeavoured to induce an old colonist to assist him in the scheme, but only met the answer, ‘Teach ‘em to save their money? that’s not what we want; if they once begin they will be our servants no longer!’
-And the stupid old man, who had himself begun life as a day labourer in England, could not be brought to see that to improve the conditions of individuals would help to enrich the community at large.
-Good servants, however, who were bent on saving, could continue to put by money in spite of all disadvantages; and a French convict, who afterwards brought land and did very well, once brought to my husband as much as thirty-eight pounds of his earnings, with the request that he would take care of the sum for him.
-I was glad when the Frenchman carried away his bank notes a few weeks afterwards, for in Western Australia no one feels safe with money in the house or on the person, so that cheques are given for sums as low as half a sovereign.Duperouzel named his farm Black Wattle Flats, purportedly for the "Stands of black wattle" which dominated the block previously.
+It was rare for an expiree to save enough to purchase land, so much so that it merited mention in Janet Millett's book, An Australian Parsonage;

+Duperouzel named his farm Black Wattle Flats, purportedly for the "stands of black wattle" which dominated the block previously.
 Aimable increased his land holdings considerably whilst he occupied the farm at Qualen.
-One request for a pastoral lease caused conflict with former employer and politician S. S. Parker, who petitioned the commissioner of crown lands to deny Duperouzel application.
+One request for a pastoral lease caused conflict with former employer and politician Parker, who petitioned the commissioner of crown lands to deny Duperouzel application.

 By September 1884 other settlers had taken up lands between Black Wattle Flats and York.
 Eventually the old unsurveyed tracks which Duperouzel had used to reach town became enveloped by fenced farmland.
 It took two years to petition for the surveying of a new road, possibly because Duperouzel's proposed road placement passed through lands owned by prominent families who opposed him.
 Ultimately, Aimable was successful.
 He received a written apology from the York Road Board and a new road was surveyed in August 1886.

 Supreme Court case

 Duperouzel's contact with the legal system did not end with his pardon.
 Over the decades he lived in York he was involved in numerous complaints to the police.
-This culminated in a 1898 Supreme Court case where Duperouzel accused publican and operator of the Castle Hotel, York, James T. Craig of slander.
+This culminated in an 1898 Supreme Court case where Duperouzel accused publican and operator of the Castle Hotel, York, James T. Craig of slander.
 The case was the result of a dispute which occurred in York opposite the Castle Hotel.